jhaip/programmable-space/README.md

 - For UI of `1600` and `1700`: [wxPython4](https://wxpython.org/)
 - For playing MIDI sounds `777` and capturing keyboard input `648` [pyGame 1.9.5+](https://www.pygame.org)

+Processing for graphical output:

+Install Processing 3 from https://processing.org/ and then install the [Video library](https://processing.org/reference/libraries/video/index.html).
+The video library can be installed after opening Processing by going to "Sketch" > "Import Library" > "Add Library".

+Printing Papers:

+- [`lpr`](http://man7.org/linux/man-pages/man1/lpr.1.html) with a default printer configured.

+### Optional Requirements:

 Lua/Love2D:

 - Used for graphical output `src/programs/graphics.lua`